frederik7741/P6-Gr04-Project-Code-AntiFouling/README.md

 ## Project Overview

-The project aims to replace the traditional, manual, and subjective inspection process with a more efficient, consistent, and scalable alternative.
+The project aims to replace the traditional, manual, and subjective inspection process with a more modular, automatic, and consistent alternative.

 Biofouling inspection traditionally involves manual assessments, which are labor-intensive and inconsistent due to human perception variability and environmental factors.
 This project introduces an automated pipeline to improve accuracy, efficiency, and usability in the evaluation of fouling growth.